metrorailings/OwlBlog/content/posts/week-2-insights-1.md

 Giants are playing quite a bit of cover-four in the secondary.
 Not to mention they're keeping their cornerbacks pretty distanced from Washington's receivers pre-snap.

 Daniel Jones and Saquon Barkley playing so much better after their pathetic showing last Sunday.
 I'm liking what I'm seeing.
+Saquon's actually cutting again!
+The appetite for yards is there.

 Giants offensive line playing much better as well, holding up against Washington's blitzes as well as their best pass rushers.
 Doesn't mean they've won every battle, but they're winning a decent number of them.
 It's hard to win every battle against the likes of Chase Young, Montez Sweat, and Jonathan Allen.

+Washington's offensive line is proficient at run-blocking.